 [Regulation 54A inserted: Gazette 24 Apr 2014 p.
 1140; amended: Gazette 15 Apr 2016 p.
 1171.]

-54. Transitional provisions — persons authorised to carry out inspections of private swimming pools
+54. Transitional provision — persons authorised by regulation 5A

 (1) In this regulation —

+regulation 5A means regulation 5A as in force immediately before repeal day;

-repeal day means the day on which section 153 comes into operation 1;
+repeal day means the day on which the Building Amendment Regulations 2023 regulation 5 comes into operation.

-repealed provisions means the Local Government (Miscellaneous Provisions) Act 1960 as in force immediately before repeal day.

-(2) For the purposes of section 93(2)(d) a person who was an authorised person for the purposes of section 245A of the repealed provisions immediately before repeal day is to be taken to be an authorised person in relation to the inspection of a barrier to a private swimming pool for the period commencing on repeal day and ending on the day that is 5 years after that day.
+(2) A person who, immediately before repeal day, was an authorised person under regulation 5A is to be taken to be an authorised person for the purposes of section 93(2)(d) for the period commencing on repeal day and ending on the earlier of —

-[Regulation 54 amended: Gazette 18 Dec 2012 p.
-6574; 15 Apr 2016 p.
-1172.]
+(a) the day that is 6 months after repeal day; and

+(b) the day on which the person is designated as an authorised person under regulation 4A.

+[Regulation 54 inserted: SL 2023/208 r.
+7.]

 Division 3 — Smoke alarms